Ukrainian Naval Aviation: 2014 Russian annexation of Crimea

 During the Russian military intervention in Ukraine, Ukrainian naval aviation managed to get a number of its aircraft and helicopters airborne from its Novofedorivka airbase to fly to bases in mainland Ukraine on 5 March.
 This included one Kamov Ka-27PL and three Mil Mi-14PL maritime helicopters, and one Beriev Be-12 amphibian and two Antonov An-26 transports.

 More than a dozen aircraft and helicopters, which were undergoing maintenance, had to be left behind.
 The long-term sustainability of the Ukrainian Navy's surviving helicopters is uncertain after the pro-Russian administration in Crimea nationalised all state owned enterprises, including the Sevastopol Aviation Enterprise, which had provided long-term maintenance and overhaul of the service's helicopters.

 2022 Russian invasion of Ukraine

 During the 2022 Russian invasion of Ukraine, on 7 May, Ukraine confirmed that Colonel Ihor Bedzay, the deputy commander of the Ukrainian Navy, was killed in action.
 His Mi-14PS was shot down by a Russian Sukhoi Su-35.
 The Ukrainian Navy also operates the Baykar Bayraktar TB2 drone along with the Ukrainian Air Force.
 In November 2022 it was revealed by the UK Defence Secretary Ben Wallace that 3 former Royal Navy Sea King helicopters would be sent to Ukraine, to provide anti-submarine warfare and combat search and rescue (CSAR) capabilities.

+On the 22 February 2025, a Ukrainian Navy Sea King helicopter crashed near Kulbakine Air Base, injuring the crew and leaving the airframe damaged.